lintonye/learnreact.design/_drafts/2017-07-20-components-props-states.md

 - what are Components
 - what are props
+  - accessible via: `this.props`
+  - read only
 - what are states?
+  - it is private and fully controlled by the component
 - when to use props, when to use states?
 - revisit Domo's hat
 - Unidirectional dataflow?